 Discover Our Health & Wellness Research

-The Hass Avocado Board, the USDA National Institute of Food and Agriculture, and the ACES Division of Nutritional Sciences.
+USDA National Institute of Food and Agriculture and the Margin of Excellence Program in the Division of Nutritional Sciences, University of Illinois.

 Related news stories:

 In a five-year study, Illinois researchers found stress on the farm extends to adolescent children.
 Although most anxiety stems from economic sources in agriculture, adolescents understand struggles within the farming community.
 Researchers found 60% of farmers and their children have symptoms of mild depression as a result, despite self-diagnosing emotional health at normal levels.
 In response to these findings, the University of Illinois is expanding its mental health resources for farming community families.
 For example, Illinois Extension’s North Central Farm and Ranch Stress Assistance Center offers mental health resources to various states, providing face-to-face health intervention and support.
 With two years of data collection left, researchers are working to provide a better standard of mental health to farmers now and in the future.

 Josie Rudolphi, Agricultural and Biological Engineering, Illinois Extension

 Funding: National Children's Center for Rural and Agricultural Safety and Health via the National Institute for Occupational Safety and Health